We find solutions to problems in aerospace engineering that advance the field

 - Small Satellite Engineering Graduate Certificate.
 ECE department.

 - MS, Systems Engineering.
-Concentration in Advance Transportation Systems.
+Concentration in Advanced Transportation Systems.

 - PhD, Systems Engineering and Operations Research.